Seattle, Lake Shore and Eastern Railway: Promoting a railroad empire involving Seattle

-The SLS&E accomplished 126.30 mi Seattle to Sumas at the Canada–US border, connecting with the Canadian Pacific transcontinental, late 1880s-1892; with branches of approximately 24.5 mi from Seattle through Bothell, 38.45 mi Woodinville Junction to Sallal Prairie (North Bend) (about 63 mi downtown Seattle to the prairie), 1886–1889; 5–6 mi from downtown to Salmon Bay and spur to the town of Ballard, 1885; a Winsor branch (through Bothell and up North Creek); and 50.05 mi Spokane to Davenport, later middle to late 1880s.
+The SLS&E accomplished 126.30 mi Seattle to Sumas at the Canada–US border, connecting with the Canadian Pacific transcontinental, late 1880s-1892; with branches of approximately 24.5 mi from Seattle through Bothell, 38.45 mi Woodinville Junction to Sallal Prairie (North Bend) (about 63 mi downtown Seattle to the prairie), 1886–1889; 5–6 mi from downtown to Salmon Bay and spur to the town of Ballard, 1885; a Winsor branch (through Bothell and up North Creek); and 50.05 mi Spokane to Davenport, in 1888–1889.

 "[A]ll along the line the road's construction caused a tremendous stir ... logging camps, mills, mines, and towns sprang into existence as if by magic."
 The SLS&E boosted not only the town of Ballard (connected 1886), but new towns like Ross, Fremont, Latona (in what is now east Wallingford, Brooklyn (in what is now west University District), Yesler (now part of Laurelhurst), Bothell (Thanksgiving, 1887) and towns out to Gilman (now Issaquah).

 The verso of a print in UW archives noted, August 20, 1894.
 Wreck on [the] Seattle, Lake Shore and Eastern just west of Latone [now Latona Avenue].
 Freight train from Gilman [now Issaquah] hit a cow.
 [Trainload was a] [m]ixer freight train, 10 co[a]l cars, logs and box cars.
 Train had slowed down at Brooklyn [Avenue] for cows.
 Engineer saw cows on a bank beyond Latona looking (?) one another[!].
 One cow was tossed over [the] bank and hit the track just as [the] engine came by.
 [The] [e]ngine was raised off the track[,] and when it came down [the] wheels went off the rails.
 Engineer reversed but [it] was too late.
 [The] [c]oal tender shot ahead[,] tearing part of car [(the engine cab)] off and decapitating [the] fireman and killing [the] brakeman.
 Engineer and coal passer [were] unhurt.
 Steam and dust enveloped the derailed cars.
 Engineer ran to Fremont to telegraph to stop [the] evening passenger train[;] also [illegible] Engineer claimed train going 20 miles per hr.The streets at that time were rural, more tracks or plat lines than avenues.
 The run to Fremont Station was more than a mile (about 1.6 km).
 A small freight depot remains today at the foot of Stone Way N.